Ryan Fazio

 Ryan Michael Fazio (born March 27, 1990) is an American businessman and politician who is a member of the Connecticut State Senate for the 36th district.
-A Republican, he won election in 2021 following the resignation of Democratic member Alexandra Kasser.
+A Republican, he won election in 2021 following the resignation of Democratic member Alexandra Kasser, and was re-elected in 2022 and 2024.

+He is currently a candidate for Connecticut Governor in 2026.

 Early life and education

 Fazio was born in Norwalk, Connecticut, a son of Michael and Madeline (née Gadaleta).
-His father, Michael A. Fazio, has been a former long-term partner of Arthur Andersen, LLP and managing director of Houlihan Lokey, and now private equity investor residing in Texas.
-His parents are divorced.
+His father, Michael A. Fazio, has been a former long-term partner of Arthur Andersen, LLP and managing director of Houlihan Lokey.
 He is of Italian descent.

 Fazio grew up in Greenwich, Connecticut.
 He graduated from Greenwich High School in 2008 and subsequently earned a Bachelor of Arts degree in Economics from Northwestern University in 2012.

 Professional career

-After college, Fazio became an investment advisor.

-Politics
+Fazio spent most of his career in the commodities industry, with a focus on renewable fuels and agriculture.
+He is currently an investment advisor.